Flash-X/Milhoja/tools/milhoja_pypkg/docs/source/users_manual.rst

 subroutines
 -----------

-Cotnains key-value pairs, where the subroutine name is the key, and the value is a dictionary comprised of the information for generating calls to that subroutine inside of the task function.
+Contains key-value pairs, where the subroutine name is the key, and the value is a dictionary comprised of the information for generating calls to that subroutine inside of the task function.
 The dictionary includes this information: